Thesis Film Development

 Welcome to Exploratory Sunday!

-We stand on the banks of a stream of consciousness.
-Except that this is no ordinary stream, it is the resulting flow from the current of every stream of consciousness that has ever found its way into the one river of universal potentiality.
+We stand on the banks of a river of consciousness.
+Except that this is no ordinary river of consciousness, it is the tumultuous accumulation of every trickling stream of consciousness that has ever found its way into the one massive torrent of universal potentiality.
 Where we are now standing, has been the starting point of every great physical, metaphysical, and spiritual exploration ever embarked upon.
-We have the choice to stay here on these solid shores of security, these granite shores of little risk, or we can choose to trust in the flow.
-Allowing its beckoning strength to immerse us in its soulful power.
+We have the choice to stay here on these solid shores of security, these granite outcroppings of little risk, or we can choose to trust in the current, and allow its beckoning calls to entice us into its liquid embrace.
 For sure, there will be dark depths and shallows of light along the course of this magnificent flow.
 There will be risks taken and rewards earned.
-And knowing all of this, we will make the choice to explore or to stay here in our stasis and watch the others letting go.
+And knowing all of this, we will make the choice to explore with abandon or stay stagnant in our stasis and watch the others let go.
 The entrance is by way of a shimmering trail, a pathway of light, hovering just above the surface of our shared consciousness.
 For some, the pathway appears to be a rickety wooden dock, for others it is as solid as a golden brick road.
 I am now walking just above the surface of the river, following the vaporous scales of a rainbow serpent’s body.
-I have committed to joining the flow.
-Dive in with me.
-As you can see, the only threats here are the ones that we ourselves are releasing.
+Dive in with me; as you will see; the only threats found here are the ones we ourselves conjure, using the well-rehearsed incantations of our deepest fears.

 Exploratory Sundays are likely to continue indefinitely.
 Hopefully, they will always be enjoyable, and ideally, they will encourage a smile!